 As Angels and VCs are tightening their fists, entrepreneurs are less likely to get next stage funding.
 Having a great team, pitch and front man are simply not enough.

-Due diligence requirements and expectations increase at every stage of funding:
+Due diligence requirements increase at every stage of funding:

 - Cost Structures

 - Corporate Formation and Structure

 Development of the product, infrastructure, and team proceed and the company enters the market.
 Angel investment is more prevalent at the later points of this stage.
 The level of due diligence broadens to an entirely new level.
 Funding packet materials will need to address more than 100 new items, including:

 - Sales Pipeline

 This stage is appropriately named in that the company is primarily focused on growth in sales.
 The required capital often comes from angel groups, super angels, angel syndicates and VCs as part of Series A. A great deal of your funding packet has already been created for previous due diligence.
 In addition to those items, investors will focus in on:

 - Insurance Protections